Where do you see yourself in five years? Ten years? What are your career goals?

 It’s the dreaded question in most interviews: “Where do you see yourself in five years?”

-Most employers ask this to gage whether you plan on staying with the company and are ambitious enough to think about your future.
+Most employers ask this to gauge whether you plan on staying with the company and are ambitious enough to think about your future.

 But how do you decide your position-based career goals?